yipmunallen/second-milestone-project/README.md

 2. Be able to customise my experience, by choosing the category and difficulty of each round
    1. The "Settings" page gives the user the option to choose from a range of categories, or to select "No Category" whereby they will be given a random selection
    2. The "Settings" page allows the user to choose from three difficulties: Easy, Medium and Hard.
+   3. This has been tested to ensure that if a difficulty is not selected, an error will appear asking the user to select one
 1. Know whether I got the question correct or incorrect
    1. Once an answer is selected, the answer will turn green if correct, and red if incorrect.
 1. Learn the correct answer if I got a question wrong so that I can learn